My Website is BROKEN!

-If you’ve landed here, I’m guessing you can’t reach your developer, or perhaps you haven’t talked to them since the site went live.
-Whatever the case, you need someone to repair your web site, and you need them now.
+If you’ve landed here, I’m guessing you can’t reach your developer.
+Maybe you haven’t talked to them since they built the site.
+You need someone to repair your website, and you need them now.
 I might be that person.
-You might even like working with me so well I become your permanent Web Maven, but it’s ok if that doesn’t happen.
+You might even like working with me so well that I become your permanent developer, but it’s ok if that doesn’t happen.
 I like putting out fires!

 What Do I Do?

-- What computer and browser are you using?
+- What computer and browser does the problem happen on?

 - Has anyone else had the same problem?

 I’ll write back just as soon as I get your email, and let you know if I can take on your problem.
 I reserve 25% of my time for emergencies, but my existing clients come first.

 While you wait for a response, there are some things you’ll need to give whoever fixes your site.
 Get that ball rolling for the fastest service:

 - Know how to make an admin account to the WordPress site (if you can log in.)

 - Know how to grant access to your web hosting account (sometimes an SFTP account is sufficient).